Rafael Lovato Jr.: Early life

-Lovato was born in Cincinnati, Ohio, but his family moved to Oklahoma City, Oklahoma when he was eight years old.
+Lovato was born in Cincinnati, Ohio, but his family moved to Oklahoma City, Oklahoma, when he was eight years old.
 The son of a Jeet Kune Do instructor, Lovato studied a variety of martial arts in his youth and competed in amateur boxing before discovering Brazilian jiu-jitsu at age 13.
 He is of Spanish and Italian descent.

-Brazilian Jiu-Jitsu career
+Brazilian jiu-jitsu career

 Lovato was the second American, after B.J.
 Penn, to win the World Jiu Jitsu Championship as a black belt.

 Lovato is a black belt under Carlos Machado, the oldest of the Machado family.
 Rafael has had a long and formative training history with Xande and Saulo Ribeiro, one which began after he competed against Saulo in the finals of the 2003 Arnold Classic, when Rafael was just 19 years old.

-Since retiring from MMA due to medical issues, Lovato Jr. has made a return to competing in BJJ, starting out by unsuccessfully challenging Aaron 'Tex' Johnson for the Fight 2 Win Light-Heavyweight Masters Championship at F2W 151 on September 11, 2020.
-Lovato Jr. competed again shortly after at BJJ Stars 4 on November 14, 2020, where he was submitted with a crucifix choke by Dimitrious Souza.

-He also competed at the IBJJF Masters World Championships 2020, claiming silver in the absolute division after a close final match with Gregor Gracie.
-He returned to Fight 2 Win for F2W 166 on March 13, 2021 to compete against Gabriel Almeida in the main event, submitting him with a kimura.On April 30, 2021 Lovato Jr. headlined a Who's Number One event against Gilbert Burns, losing the match by unanimous decision.

-Lovato Jr. returned to headline another Fight 2 Win event at F2W 177 on July 16, 2021, where he defeated Alexandro Ceconi by unanimous decision to win the promotion's Light-Heavyweight no gi title.
-He defended this belt at F2W 180 on August 6, 2021, defeating Gabriel Arges by unanimous decision.
-He then competed at Raw Grappling 1 on November 14, 2021 against Adam Wardzinski, defeating him by penalty points.
-In his final matches of 2021, Lovato Jr. represented Team LFA at UFC FightPass Invitational 1.
-Team LFA won the tournament, with Lovato Jr. submitting Mike Wilcox with a rear-naked choke and registering two draws against Jonathan Piersma and Travis Tooke.